 “This implementation returns the same URI for all token types.
 It relies on the token type ID substitution mechanism.
 Clients calling this function must replace the {id} substring with the actual token type ID.”

-standard and ensures consistent URI handling across clients.
+This approach aligns with the ERC-1155 standard and ensures consistent URI handling across clients.
 Direct concatenation, as implemented here, may lead to non-compliance with the ERC1155 standard, potentially affecting compatibility.

-standard, potentially leading to issues with client compatibility and metadata retrieval.
+The OWPIdentity contract may not conform to the ERC1155 standard, potentially leading to issues with client compatibility and metadata retrieval.

 Manual Review

-It is recommended to revise and update the design of uri
+It is recommended to revise and update the design of uri.

 The contest is live.
 Earn rewards by submitting a finding.